aminalaee/sqladmin/docs/configurations.md

 To add custom action on models to the Admin interface, you can use the `action` annotation.

-1 query parameter is available in the request:

-* `pks`: the comma-separated list of selected object PKs

 For example:

 !!! example